Compare multiple campervan rental companies in Vancouver with Camper Champ.

 You must comply with visa and customs requirements at all times.

-The majority of rental companies in Canada do not offer unlimited kilometres as a standard rental inclusion.
+The majority of hire companies in Canada do not offer unlimited kilometres as a standard hire inclusion.

-In most cases, kilometres are capped at a daily rate, and additional fees will be incurred if you exceed this cap.
+In most cases, kilometres (km) are capped at a daily rate and additional fees will be incurred if you exceed this.
 Additional kilometres can often be purchased in packages.
 Unused kilometres are not refunded when the vehicle is returned.

 All drivers must have a current and full driver’s licence to hire a vehicle.
 Overseas licences are acceptable if they are in English or French, or accompanied by an accredited translation.
 If your licence is in a language other than English or French, an International Driving Permit (IDP) is required.